What is hormonal acne?

 What is the best topical treatment for women with hormonal acne?

-The same as teen acne – adult acne treatment should be personalized to the skin type and acne and acne severity type.
+The same as for teen acne – adult acne treatment should be personalized to the skin type and acne and acne severity type.
 The best topical ingredient for mild hormonal acne is salicylic acid, retinol, niacinamide, and benzoyl peroxide for moderate acne.
 Benzoyl peroxide is regarded by the American Academy of Dermatology (AAD) as the best FDA-approved single anti-acne ingredient.
 It is frequently more effective than any other over-the-counter prescription acne medication.
 Unlike adapalene (Differin, Epiduo), they are often very irritating; new preparation of micronized benzoyl peroxide 2.5% can be used on acne-prone and sensitive skin without significant side effects.

 The best cleansers for women with hormonal acne include a low percentage of salicylic acid.
 Salicylic acid at a concentration of 0.5% can help unclog the skin pores without over-drying the skin.
 Plant-based ingredients; can further help fight skin inflammation and reduce the dryness and redness frequently associated with regular anti-acne cleansers.

 Choosing the right moisturizer is crucial for women with hormonal acne.
 Anti-wrinkle moisturizers can increase the risk of acne breakouts.
 For best results, look for moisturizers oil-free and specially formulated for acne or acne-prone skin people.
 Women with normal - oily skin can benefit from an active moisturizer with niacinamide, and women with drier skin can befit from a more hydrating moisturizer.